Lauren Boebert condemned for response to Colorado Springs shooting

 Nightclub was attacked ahead of events in support of Transgender Day of Remembrance

-A conservative Colorado congresswoman faced blowback for her statement of concern in response to the shooting at a gay nightclub in the state when Twitter users accused her of trafficking in the same hate that has been blamed for the attack.
+Conservative Colorado congresswoman Lauren Boebert faced blowback for her statement of concern in response to the shooting at a gay nightclub in the state when Twitter users accused her of trafficking in the same hate that has been blamed for the attack.

 She added, “[t]his lawless violence needs to end and end quickly”.